thundercore/developers-portal/docs-en/referral-contract.md

 ##### levelRate `<uint[]>`

-The bonus rate for each level, which will divide by decimals.
+The bonus rate for each level, which will be divided by decimals.
 The max level depth is 3.
 For example, set `levelRate` as `[6000, 3000, 1000]` when `decimals` is `10000` for the following case:

 |      | level1 | level2 | level3 |
 | ---- | ------ | ------ | ------ |